AndrewMead10/git-diff-viewer.nvim/README.md

 ## Usage

 - Switch branches with `git checkout`, `git switch`, or any tooling.
-The plugin detects the HEAD change and opens a fresh tab containing the inline diffs for every unstaged file.
+The plugin detects the HEAD change and opens a fresh tab containing one diff buffer per unstaged file (each buffer named after the file).
 - Use `<leader>ad` (or `:GitDiffViewerToggle`) to disable the watcher and restore your previous buffers.
 - Run `:GitDiffViewerRefresh` if you want to re-render manually.